angular/angular/goldens/public-api/core/primitives/event-dispatch/index.md

 }

 // @public
-export function registerDispatcher(eventContract: UnrenamedEventContract, dispatcher: BaseDispatcher): void;
+export function registerDispatcher(eventContract: UnrenamedEventContract, dispatcher: Dispatcher): void;

 // (No @packageDocumentation comment for this package)